 This past weekend, I had the privilege of being invited to a village about an hour south of Chisinau.
 According to Eastern Orthodox tradition, all of the villages in Moldova have their own patron saints, and each saint has its own special day.
 On that day, as well as the days immediately preceding and following it, there is a celebration.
 This Saturday was St. Nicolai's Day in the village of Cenac.

 Moldovan villagers, I have learned, do not drink wine the way that most people do.
-Despite the fact that it actually does taste quite good, the tradition is to throw back a whole glass in one drink, as if it were a massive shot.
+Despite the fact that it actually does taste quite good, the tradition is to throw back a whole glass in one drink, as if it was a massive shot.
 They also pass around one glass between them, and everyone calls "noroc" ("cheers" in Romanian) to family, health, good wine, or whatever.
 I should also add that Moldovan village wine is a bit stronger than what most of us are probably used to.
 I don't know what the exact alcohol content is - and frankly, I doubt anyone does - but let's just say that if you happen to be sitting while you're passing around the glass, you may be in for a bit of a surprise when you try to stand up.

 The day of celebration started at the church in the center of town, where the priest led the congregation around the outside of the structure, pausing periodically to offer blessings and throw holy water on the people and on the walls of the church.
 From there, they went inside, where the ceremony continued.
 One at a time, people would step forward and light a candle while the priest led the sermon.
 All of the women were dressed in head scarves, all over to one side and to the back of the church, while the men were on the other side and closer to the front.